leomeinel/arch-install/README.md

 :information_source: | ¹Set your UEFI password(s) and reboot.

-:information_source: | Log into sysuser account and run:
+:information_source: | Log into $SYSUSER account and run:

 ```sh
 ~/post.sh